Develop a love and understanding of the outdoors through these fun adventures for teens, ages 13 to 16.

-AMC offers exciting and rewarding outdoor trips designed for ages 13 to 17 focusing on backcountry travel, leadership skills, advocacy, and conservation—all in spectacular destinations.
-As members of their expedition group, participants have the opportunity to grow an appreciation for the environment, develop self-esteem, share their spirit for adventure, and experience teamwork, friendship, and a sense of community through memorable wilderness experiences.
-Our outdoor adventures range in length from 5 to 12 days and incorporate backpacking and canoeing.
+AMC offers exciting and rewarding outdoor trips designed for teens ages 13 to 16 focusing on backcountry travel, outdoor skills, the importance of public lands, and conservation—all in spectacular destinations.
+As members of their expedition group, participants will grow an appreciation for the environment, develop self-esteem, share their spirit for adventure, and experience teamwork, friendship, and a sense of community through memorable wilderness experiences.
+Among our 6-day outdoor adventures, you’ll find opportunities to hike, backpack, canoe and/or do trail work.

-AMC’s professional instructors are dedicated, energetic, and talented leaders experienced in working with youth.
-All of our educators are certified in wilderness medicine, trained in water safety, and have strong backcountry skills.
-They come from a wide variety of backgrounds and life experiences and are committed to providing youth with a fun and educational excursion in the outdoors while maximizing the safety of all participants.
+AMC’s professional educators are dedicated, energetic, and talented leaders with a desire to work with youth.
+All our educators are certified in wilderness medicine, training in AMC’s emergency response protocols, and have strong backcountry skills.
+They come from a wide variety of backgrounds and life experiences and are committed to providing youth with a fun, educational excursions in the outdoors while maximizing the safety of all participants.

 How many participants are on each trip?

-Group size on our programs ranges from 6 to 8 participants, and each of our trips has at least two educators at all times.
+Group sizes on our programs range from 6 to 9 participants, and each of our trips has at least two educators.

 When and where do my trips start and end?

-All trips start at the Pinkham Notch Visitor Center in the White Mountains of New Hampshire.
+All high hut trips start at the Pinkham Notch Visitor Center in the White Mountains of New Hampshire.
+Cardigan adventures start at Cardigan Lodge in Alexandria, NH.
 Trips begin at 9 a.m. on the first day and pickup is at 3 p.m. on the last day of the trip.

 Who signs up for these adventures?